-The maximum number of options to be issued under the Plan shall not exceed 10% of the total number of common shares issued and outstanding.
-The options are non-transferable and may be granted for a term not exceeding five years.
+The SOP options are non-transferable and may be granted for a term not exceeding five years.
 The exercise price of the options shall be determined by the board of directors on the basis of the market price of the common shares, subject to all applicable regulatory requirements.
-During the year ended December 31, 2022, there were no grants of stock options.